 Random Number Generator

-The tool is designed for practical number generation, not just a single draw.
-It handles quick picks, repeatable ranges, dice-style totals, ordered sequences, and export-ready batches in one workspace.
+The tool is built for practical batch number generation.
+Quick picks, repeatable ranges, tabletop dice, ordered sequences, reproducible regression data, and export-ready batches all live in the same workspace.

 Generate whole numbers or decimal values inside a custom range.
-Decimal mode lets you set precision from 0 to 12 places, which is useful for measurements, sample data, and finance-style test values.
+Decimal mode supports 0 to 12 places, which fits prices, measurements, percentages, and analytics-style test values.

 Arithmetic sequences

-Sequence mode creates predictable values using a start number and step.
-It is useful when you need ordered sample numbers rather than random output.
+Sequence mode generates ordered values from a start number and step.
+The output is deterministic and works for predictable samples rather than random results.

 Duplicate control and sorting

-Integer and decimal modes can avoid duplicate values when the range has enough possible results.
-You can also sort generated output ascending or descending before copying or exporting.
+Integer and decimal modes can avoid duplicate values when the range has enough room, and you can sort the output ascending or descending before copying or exporting.

-Turn on No duplicates when each value should appear only once and the available range is large enough.
+Turn on No duplicates in batch when each value must appear only once and the range can support it.

-Choose whether to keep the natural order, sort ascending, or sort descending.
+Keep the natural order, sort ascending, or sort descending.
+Integer mode can also zero-pad each value to a fixed width.

 Copy the visible output, or download TXT for a simple list, JSON for scripts, or CSV for spreadsheets.

 Different number tasks need different rules.
-Pick the mode that matches how the result will be used.
+Pick the mode that matches how the result will be used downstream.

-- Use Integer mode for random picks, lottery-style draws, index values, test counts, classroom examples, and simple sampling.
+- Use Integer mode for random picks, lottery-style draws, index values, test counts, classroom examples, simple sampling, and aligned ID lists.

 - Use Decimal mode when sample values need fractional precision, such as prices, measurements, percentages, or mock analytics data.

-- Use Dice mode for board game testing, tabletop RPG rolls, probability demonstrations, and game design experiments.
+- Use Dice mode for tabletop RPGs, board games, probability demonstrations, and game design experiments, with familiar notation such as 2d6 or 1d20+3.

-- Use no-duplicate output when the same value should not repeat inside one generated batch.
+- Use No duplicates in batch when the same value must not repeat inside one generated batch.

-- Use JSON export for scripts and fixtures, CSV export for spreadsheets, and TXT export for quick copy-and-paste lists.
+- Use JSON export for scripts and fixtures, CSV for spreadsheets, and TXT for quick copy-and-paste lists.

 This page is most useful when you need a controlled batch of numbers quickly and the values do not need to behave like permanent identifiers or security credentials.